margOnline/cv/README.md

 ### Mint Digital
 **Junior Developer: January 2014&mdash;November 2014**

-  - Add features and fix bugs on proprietary products, internal gems and client projects including:
+Add features and fix bugs on proprietary products, internal gems and client projects including:

   -- [Boomf]
   -- [Sticky9]
   -- [Deskbeers]
   -- [The Bathory]

+  - Backend development using Ruby on Rails, PostgreSQL and lots of Gems
+  - TDD with Minitest and Shoulda
   - Version control and bug tracking on Github, Fogbugz
   - Internal comms with Hipchat and Slack
   - Deployment on Heroku